Dwilusiana/-Data-Analytics-Policy-Portfolio/README.md

 ## 👤 Dwi Lusiana

 This portfolio was developed as part of a structured practice track in policy and economic analytics, emphasizing interpretability, contextual understanding, and decision-ready insights.

+## ▶️ How to Run
+All notebooks are designed to run on Google Colab.

+To install dependencies locally: pip install -r requirements.txt